tonymorony/nspv_pywallet/README.md

 ## Starting:

-* Put wallet files to same folder with komodod (komodod should support nSPV)
+* Put wallet files to same folder with komodod or put komodod to the same folder with wallet (komodod should support nSPV)

 * Specify chain ticker as cli arg on start.
 For now KMD and ILN supported:
 `python3 main.py KMD` or `python3 main.py ILN`